 Bipartisan Opportunity Zone Program

 The bipartisan OZ program, championed by Sens.
 Tim Scott, R-S.C., and Cory Booker, D-N.J., and Reps.
-Pat Tiberi, R-Ohio, and Ron Kind, D-Wis., was originally conceptualized in a 2015 paper released by the bipartisan public policy organization Economic Innovation Group (EIC).
-“This set of proposed regulations removes many of the impediments that have kept capital on the sidelines instead of flowing into communities and supporting local growth,” EIC’s President and CEO, John Lettieri, said of the second round of proposed OZ regulations.
+Pat Tiberi, R-Ohio, and Ron Kind, D-Wis., was originally conceptualized in a 2015 paper released by the bipartisan public policy organization Economic Innovation Group (EIG).
+“This set of proposed regulations removes many of the impediments that have kept capital on the sidelines instead of flowing into communities and supporting local growth,” EIG’s President and CEO, John Lettieri, said of the second round of proposed OZ regulations.

 The TCJA added Code Sections 1400Z-1 and 1400Z-2, which include procedural rules for designating opportunity zones and provisions allowing qualifying taxpayers to elect certain federal income tax benefits.

 Generally, under Sec.
 1400Z-2 the following investment tax incentives are provided:

 - a temporary tax deferral for capital gains realized on the sale of appreciated assets and reinvested within 180 days in a qualified opportunity fund (QOF);

 - the elimination of up to 10 or 15 percent of the tax on the capital gain that is invested in the QOF and held between five and seven years; and

 - the permanent exclusion of post-acquisition gains from the sale of an investment in a QOF held for at least 10 years.